ramesh-suragam/Amazon-Product-Recommendation-System/README.md

 Due to github space restrictions the json data files are zipped to .gz files under data/*.gz.

 After cloning extract the .gz files into data directory.

+### Authors
+Ramesh Suragam

+### Contributing

+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.

+Please make sure to update tests as appropriate.